Ssuranthiran0/CppND-Capstone-Function-Fractal-Plotter/README.md

   * For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.
   * Implemented in all classes

-* 5. The project uses move semantics to move data, instead of copying it, where possible.
-NOT DONE
+* 5. The project uses move semantics to move data, instead of copying it, where possible. ?DONE?
 	* For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.

 * 6. The project uses smart pointers instead of raw pointers.
-NOT DONE
+DONE
 	* The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.

-### Concurrency PARTIALLY DONE 1/4
+### Concurrency Mainly DONE 3/4

 * 1. The project uses multithreading.
 DONE
 	* The project uses multiple threads in the execution.